 Applications

-Given their structural and functional properties, aluminum tubes and pipes are used across diverse sectors.
+Given their structural and functional properties, aluminum tubes and pipes are used across different sectors.
 Tubes are often seen in tents, bicycles, or aerospace frameworks as structural components due to their strength-to-weight advantage.
 They can also be used as conduits in electrical setups.
 On the other hand, pipes are commonly utilized in fluid transfer systems like plumbing or HVAC due to aluminum’s corrosion resistance.

 Beam